Styles of Yoga

 Open to beginners as well as moderate and more advanced yoga students, ashtanga yoga is a physical and athletic vinyasa practice.
 Dragonfly 360’s ashtanga yoga instructors will help you practice a prescribed set of poses (asanas), channel energy through the body using locks (bandhas), and concentrate on singular points using gaze (drishti) in asanas.
 Handed down from the ancient teachings of yoga through K. Pattabhi Jois in India, ashtanga is designed to methodically open the channels of the body and mind by linking breath, posture, and concentration in a consistent practice.View Schedule

 Hot vinyasa offers the same inner focus that is the core of yoga and the same spiritually uplifting attitude you will find in any Dragonfly 360 yoga session — but at about 95 degrees!
 Moderate to advanced yoga students can appreciate that hot is good when it comes to practicing yoga.
 Sweating is healthy and cleansing, and the high heat also helps increase the flexibility of muscles.
-Our instructors do a nice flow of basic yoga postures with a focus on purifying the system and increasing flexibility.
+Our team does a nice flow of basic yoga postures with a focus on purifying the system and increasing flexibility.

 Unlike our other classes, drinking water at room temperature is encouraged in this class.
 We want to keep the body hydrated, but not cool down our core temperature, so NO ICE!
 Also, please bring a beach towel and of course your own mat.
 As you can imagine, most of us perspire heavily in this style of class.
 Please be sure that before attending a hot vinyasa session that you consider yourself “fairly fit”, with normal blood pressure and near your healthy weight.
 Your health and well-being are our primary concern; if you are unsure about joining a session, give us a call at (317) 344-9840, and we can help you make a confident decision.View Schedule